-One of the cards can be the clock master for the complete system.
-This can be any card of the system even one card that does not contain the Star-Hub.
-As shown in the drawing on the right the clock master can use any of its clock sources to be broadcasted to all other cards.
+The card holding the Star-Hub is the clock master for the complete system.
+If you need to feed in an external clock to a synchronized system the clock has to be connected to the master card.
+Slave cards cannot generate a Star-Hub system clock.
+As shown in the drawing on the right the clock master can use either the programmable quartz 1 or the external clock input to be broadcast to all other cards.

 All cards including the clock master itself receive the distributed clock with equal phase information.
-This makes sure that there is no phase delay between the cards running with the same speed.
+This makes sure that there is no phase delay between the cards.